Buzz-Lightyear/wordle_solver/README.md

 - Based on the results from each guess, it filters down its list and repeats this process until the game ends.

 # Bugs
-- When a letter repeats, our filtering breaks down sometimes
+- When a letter repeats, our filtering breaks down sometimes ("cinch" is the answer)
 ![Bug](images/bug.png)

 # Future Improvements